sansseriff/phd_thesis/src/chapter_05/section_06_modelling_details.md

 $$C_{fig. 2} = \frac{4}{3}(1 + R_AR_B)C_{measured}$$

-## Joint Spectral Intensity Analysis
+## Joint spectral intensity analysis

 This entanglement source is potentially useful for future quantum communication systems that make use of two-photon interference, such as teleportation or entanglement swapping.
 These require the generation of highly pure and indistinguishable photons.
 The type-0 SPDC crystal used in this source shows strong spectral correlations that make it inappropriate for two-photon interference demonstrations by itself.
 However, with the application of the DWDM filtering, we create a series of spectral channel pairings that are potentially good individual sources of fairly pure single mode photons.
 To investigate this, we model the joint spectral intensity function (JSI) produced by the SPDC and fit it to data.
 Then we and apply a Schmidt decomposition to the spectral modes produced when pairs of DWDM filter channels are applied to the modeled JSI.
 We derive an inverse Shmidt number which is equal to single photon purity $P$ as well as visibility $V$ of Hong-Ou-Mandel (HOM) interference.
 An inverse Schmidt number approaching 1 indicates that the source is effective for two-photon interference measurements like HOM and Bell State measurements.